Walmart Bans Violent Imagery, But Not Gun Sales

 However, the chain did not say it would stop selling firearms despite pressure from progressives and gun control advocates.

-The memo instructed employees to remove marketing material that displays violent imagery, as well as unplug or turn off video game consoles that show violent games.
+The memo instructed employees to remove marketing material that displays violent imagery, as well as to unplug or turn off video game consoles that show violent games.
 It also instructed employees to make sure that screens in its electronic departments don't display violence, like hunting videos.

 Under the heading: "Immediate Action," employees were instructed to "Review your store for any signing or displays that contain violent images or aggressive behavior.
 Remove from the sales floor or turn off these items immediately."